linuxsimba/linuxsimba.github.io/_source/_posts/2017-11-22-rhev-vagrant.md

 ---
 title: "Testing RHEV in Vagrant Libvirt"
-tags: ['vagrant", "rhev"]
+tags: ["vagrant", "rhev"]
 ---

 Recently got the opportunity to learn Red Hat Virtualization.
-So I decidedo take a stab at installing a simple RHV environment using vagrant-libvirt,
+So I decided to take a stab at installing a simple RHV environment using vagrant-libvirt,

 The  install includes 2 RHEL 7.4 VMs, the first is the RHEV Manager and the second